the-cyber-boardroom/cbr-investment/docs/strategy/cbr-financial-model.md

 Market discovery investment focuses on finding and validating new use cases and customer segments.
 Rather than traditional marketing spend, this investment centers on understanding customer needs and proving value in new contexts.

 Key areas include:
-- Use Case Exploration: Finding new applications for the platform's capabilities
+- **Use Case Exploration**: Finding new applications for the platform's capabilities
-- Customer Journey Mapping: Understanding how different users interact with the system
+- **Customer Journey Mapping**: Understanding how different users interact with the system
-- Value Validation: Testing and measuring the impact of platform features
+- **Value Validation**: Testing and measuring the impact of platform features
-- Feedback Systems: Creating mechanisms for gathering and acting on user input
+- **Feedback Systems**: Creating mechanisms for gathering and acting on user input

 This investment area is critical because it helps identify which features to develop next and ensures that development efforts align with real market needs.
 The focus is on discovering natural product-market fit rather than forcing adoption through marketing spend.